 - ORGANIZATION is key!
 I’m not sure how it happens but it’s so easy to lose things in such a small space lol.
 I’m still figuring out how I would like to organize my camper.
 I’m thinking a combination of baskets and such.
 But for now, that’s only my to do list.

 - The black tank Ain’t That Bad!
 LOL, I have to include this one because honestly I was terrified to have a black tank at first but it’s really not that bad.
 When you’re at a campground with full hookups, you just connect it to a sewage hole and monitor your tanks to know when to empty it.
 That process for me is just releasing a valve LOL.
 I then flush the hose with grey water and that’s it.
+Also I avoid using too much toilet tissue and handle my periods on the road with other alternatives.

 - Go with the flow!
 When I first came to Warthen RV Park, I thought I would only be here for a month tops.
 Things didn’t pan out the way I thought but it didn’t bother me.
 Honestly, Warthen felt a lot like home and gave me the peace, community and time to get other things done.
 In this lifestyle you have to be ready to roll with the punches and just go with the flow.